kmettom/NuxtThreeJSStarterPack/README.md

 - CanvasImage component
     - adds the loaded image to Scene's Mesh
     - applies the defined shaders
+    - hover and appear variables for shaders implemented
+- CanvasText component
+  - adds text to Scene's Mesh as MSDF font
+  - applies the defined shaders
-    - hover and appear animation are implemented
+  - hover and appear variables for shaders are implemented
 - Scroll Speed directive
     - adjusts the scroll speed of element
     - automatically handles scroll difference for Scene's Mesh objects added through CanvasImage component